BrandonCastro932/YT-Playlist-Downloader/README.md

  4- Install all dependencies with "npm install" command

- 5- Edit the "Config.json" file and paste your playlist URL ("Playlist visibility must be Public or Not listed").
+ 5- Edit the "Config.json" file and paste your playlist URL (Playlist visibility must be Public or Not listed).

  6- Run the script with "node index.js" command.